 - You feel trapped or nervous if a partner seems to be ready to take the next steps.
-If your partner expressing a deepening love or showing you signs of affection makes you feel nervous or uneasy, there may be something more going on.
+If your partner expressing a deepening love or showing you signs of affection and intimacy makes you feel nervous or uneasy, there may be something more going on.
 This can be one of the more confusing signs of commitment phobia, because you may not always understand what’s happening.

 You might even feel fleeting moments of excitement or happiness when a partner says something like “I love you” for the first time, but if this ultimately ends up making you feel anxious in the long run, you might have a fear of commitment.

-- You spend an exorbitant amount of time questioning your relationship.
+- You spend an exorbitant amount of time questioning your relationship commitment.
 Sometimes you spend time thinking about the future of your relationship and you have strong feelings, yet you continuously question your partner or your partnership.
 Do you find that you ask yourself if they really care about you, or what’s going to happen next, or do you really want this relationship to work?
 You might be self-sabotaging.